quangdaist01/laptops-price-analysis-and-prediction/README.md

 Then I deployed Airflow and PosgreSQL on K8s pods.

 I had to make sure Airflow worker can access the databases residing on the PostgreSQL server in different pods.
 So I use the concepts of port-forwarding.
 I know there are better ways to do so.
-Check here …
+Check [here](https://github.com/quangdaist01/Real-time-people-counting-system-on-AWS-and-Confluent-Cloud).

 Adding the DAG files to the Airflow server on K8s was hard.
 It took me a while to use git-sync - a "sidecar" container in Kubernetes that helped me pull the DAGs files down from a repository (GitHub, in my case) so that I could run them on Airflow.

-The default Airflow image on … doesn’t contain enough packages required in this project so I had to build one manually.
-Luckily, `kind` supports loading images into my cluster.
+The default Airflow [image](https://hub.docker.com/r/apache/airflow) on DockerHub doesn’t contain enough packages required in this project so I had to build one manually.
+Fortunately, `kind` supports loading images into my cluster.
 So I didn’t have to push it to DockerHub and pull it back onto the cluster, which should be a long, boring task.

-- Install `docker`
+1. Install `docker`
-- Install `kind`
+1. Install `kind`
-- Install `helm`
+1. Install `helm`
-- Install `kubectl`
+1. Install `kubectl`
-- Install Kubernetes Dashboard
+1. Install Kubernetes Dashboard
-- Deploy Airflow on K8s
+1. Deploy Airflow on K8s
-- Deploy PostgreSQL on K8s
+1. Deploy PostgreSQL on K8s
-- Create PostgreSQL in Airflow
+1. Create PostgreSQL in Airflow
-- Enable git-sync in Airflow
+1. Enable git-sync in Airflow
-- Build custom Airflow image for additional packages
+1. Build custom Airflow image for additional packages

-### 1. Scrape all laptops’ features on [thegioididong](https://www.thegioididong.com/may-doi-tra/laptop)
+### 1. Scrape all laptops’ features on [thegioididong.com](https://www.thegioididong.com/may-doi-tra/laptop)

 The main page had changed a lot in the last 2 years, so I had to update almost all CSS selectors in the code.
 I didn’t scrape the id of each product back then so I added one in the new script.
 Each second-hand laptop is now associated with a unique id.